Health in Yemen: Prior to the crisis

 Prior to the current conflict, Yemen's health care system was weak due to its lack of spending in public healthcare.
 During the mid-2000s Yemen decided to take a market-based approach to their healthcare system due to increased liberalization within the country.
 However, this market based approach directly affected the poor and those living in rural areas, because of a decrease in Yemen's budget in public healthcare and use of user fees.
 Access to healthcare services is highly determined by geographic location.
 Although Yemen's constitution promises healthcare for all, only 25% of those living in rural areas have access to healthcare services compared to the 80% that have access to healthcare services in urban areas.
 In addition, most hospitals are in urban areas which makes accessibility difficult for those living in rural areas.

-Yemen's public healthcare system is compiled of four levels:
+Yemen's public healthcare system is composed of four levels: